syncfusion-content/java-file-format-docs/java-file-formats/word-library/word-document/compare-word-documents.md

 * Formatting

 N> 1.
 DocIO performs word level comparison while comparing two Word documents.
 In this scenario, if a single character in a word is changed, the entire word will be highlighted as changed.
 N> 2.
-Comparing two Word documents supported in DOCX format only.
+Comparing two Word documents is supported in DOCX format only.

 ## Compare two Word documents

-Compare the existing Word documents or documents created from scratch using the ``Compare`` method in the Java Word library (DocIO).
+You can compare existing Word documents or documents created from scratch using the `Compare` method in the Java Word library (DocIO).

 The following code example illustrates how to compare two Word documents.